JonsHub/bihProjects/README.md

 # bihProjects
-Demonstration for internship at Berlin Institute of Health 2026
+ Demonstration projects for internship at Berlin Institute of Health 2026